JermaineBeea/JavaPractice/file.md

 Got it!
+You want me to display the raw markdown text **exactly as it should appear in the file**, with no rendering or explanation — just like your example.

-Here is the entire raw markdown snippet in **one single code block** exactly as you can paste into your `.md` file:
+Here is your Java question snippet in raw markdown format (exactly as you would type it in your `.md` file):

 ````markdown
 **8. What will be the output of the following code?**